-Hearty and healthy Kale Soup that is loaded with bacon, chicken and a ton of vegetables, it’s easy to make and tastes amazing.
+Homemade Bacon Chicken Kale Soup is hearty and healthy, loaded with bacon, chicken and a ton of vegetables.

 I used only 3 slices of smoked bacon and that was enough to add depth and flavor to the broth.
 I prefer this soup with chicken meatballs, but if you don’t have time to make them you can cube 2 chicken breast and you are good to go.
 In that case you would have to sauté the meat with the veggies.

 This bacon chicken and kale soup is delicious while still being healthy.
 In particular, I like all the different textures here, the moist chicken meatballs, the chewy kale, the crispy bacon, the variety of veggies, you have here potatoes, peppers and corn, all nice and soft, but not over cooked.

 Looking for more comforting soup recipes?
 Check these out!

 Prep time: 20 minutes Cook time: 40 minutes Total time: 1 hr

 - 3 slices smoked bacon

 - 1 lb. ground chicken breast (preferably organic)